HubertSotnowski/cainapp-old/README.md

 1. A NVidia GPU that has recently been updated

+However, we cannot guarantee that you will have the best experience with lower specced hardware, so we at least suggest getting a GPU with over 2GB of VRAM for at least a devent experience.

-## How to install on windows💾
+## How to install on Windows💾

 1. Download Python 3.9 📥 (https://www.python.org/ftp/python/3.9.2/python-3.9.2-amd64.exe)

-2. Install python 3.9, and remember to select "Add to PATH"
+2. Install Python 3.9, and remember to select "Add to PATH"

 3. In cmd run